Philips: Greece

-Philips' Greece is headquartered in Halandri, Attica.
-As of 2012, Philips has no manufacturing plants in Greece, although previously there have been audio, lighting and telecommunications factories.
+Philips' Greece is headquartered in Chalandri in Attica.
+As of 2012, Philips has no manufacturing plants in Greece, although previously there were audio, lighting and telecommunications factories.

 Italy

 Philips founded its Italian subsidiary in 1923, basing it in Milan where it still operates.
-After the closure of the company's industrial operations, mainly manufacturing TVs in Monza and conventional lightbulbs near Turin, Philips Italia exists currently for commercial activities only.
+After the closure of the company's industrial operations, mainly manufacturing TVs in Monza and conventional light bulbs near Turin, Philips Italia exists for commercial activities only.

 Hungary

 Philips founded PACH (Philips Assembly Centre Hungary) in 1992, producing televisions and consumer electronics in Székesfehérvár.
 After TPV entering the Philips TV business, the factory was moved under TP Vision, the new joint-venture company in 2011.
 Products have been transferred to Poland and China and factory was closed in 2013.

-By Philips acquiring PLI in 2007 another Hungarian Philips factory emerged in Tamási, producing lamps under the name of Philips IPSC Tamási, later Philips Lighting.
+By Philips acquiring PLI in 2007, another Hungarian Philips factory emerged in Tamási, producing lamps under the name of Philips IPSC Tamási, later Philips Lighting.
 The factory was renamed to Signify in 2017, still producing Philips lighting products.